yvele/node-thunkify-object/Readme.md

 });
 ```

-You can find a complete MongoDB native driver implementation here.
+You can find a complete MongoDB native driver wrapper [here](https://github.com/yvele/node-thunkify-mongodb).

 ### Dealing with methods being both async and sync